SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/CRT/Aframe.md

 The T<sub>in</sub> and T<sub>out</sub> daisy-chain loops back from 82 to 92, whereas the T<sub>0</sub> and T<sub>1</sub> chain terminates at 82.

-<b><u>Working Directory</u></b>
+#Working Directory

-ssh into evb04, then run the crtnoise_launchdaq.sh script to set up A-frame working directory (DAQ_DevAreas/DAQ_23Sep2022CRTNoise/srcs/sbndaq/sbn-nd/DAQInterface) where the DAQInterface is run.
-The crt config file is crt01.fcl.
+ssh into evb04, then run the `crtnoise_launchdaq.sh` script to set up A-frame working directory (`DAQ_DevAreas/DAQ_23Sep2022CRTNoise/srcs/sbndaq/sbn-nd/DAQInterface`) where the `DAQInterface` is run.
+The crt config file is `crt01.fcl`.

 Remember to turn on the voltage for the modules before taking the run of data.
 [These slides](https://sbn-docdb.fnal.gov/cgi-bin/sso/RetrieveFile?docid=24720&filename=SBND_CRT_Power_Supplies_Operation.pdf&version=1) explain how to turn on the voltage.
 The current setup for A-frame is channel 9.

-Raw data is stored in /daq/scratch/crtbeamoffdata/.
-Analysis scripts are in /home/nfs/sbnd/Aframe, with each run's analysed root file in the runs folder, all of which analysed using the analyze_event.fcl file.
+Raw data is stored in `/daq/scratch/crtbeamoffdata/`.
+Analysis scripts are in `/home/nfs/sbnd/Aframe`, with each run's analysed root file in the runs folder, all of which analysed using the `analyze_event.fcl` file.